 Asian shares mixed amid caution on US-China trade talks

-Asian shares are mixed as investors remain cautious over prospects for an agreement in trade talks between the United States and China.
+Asian shares were mixed Tuesday as investors stayed cautious over prospects for an agreement in trade talks between the United States and China.

 Small-company stocks fell.
 The Russell 2000 index gave up 0.3% to 1,592.34.